viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 2 overloads.

+### ElementAt

+Returns the element at a specified index in a sequence.

 ### EndsWith

 Determines whether the end of the first sequence is equivalent to the second